-China says US ally seeks to ‘permanently occupy’ disputed island
+China claims US ally seeks to ‘permanently occupy’ disputed island

 Though the Philippines was awarded rights to the atoll in 2016 as part of the South China Sea Arbitration, a process mediated under international maritime law, Beijing has declined to recognize the ruling, calling it “illegal, null and void.”
 In its response to Manila’s charges on Tuesday, the Foreign Ministry reiterated that “China does not accept or recognize” the decision, “and will never accept any claim or action based on the award.”

-Following the run-in last Saturday, the Philippine military said a China Coast Guard vessel acted “in wanton disregard of the safety of the people on board” the two supply ships, condemning its “excessive and offensive” use of a water cannon.
+Following the run-in last Saturday, the Philippines military said a China Coast Guard vessel acted “in wanton disregard of the safety of the people on board” the two supply ships, condemning its “excessive and offensive” use of a water cannon.
 It urged Beijing to “act with prudence and be responsible in their actions to prevent miscalculations and accidents that will endanger people’s lives.”

-The United States, a close partner to Manila, later commented on the incident, warning that it would defend its ally from any armed attack while declaring that the Chinese ship “interfered with the Philippines’ lawful exercise of high seas freedom of navigation.”
+The US, a close partner to Manila, later commented on the incident, warning that it would defend its ally from any armed attack, while declaring that the Chinese ship “interfered with the Philippines’ lawful exercise of high seas freedom of navigation.”
 Japan and Australia issued similar statements, with Canberra calling Beijing’s actions “dangerous and destabilizing.”

 The People’s Republic has long condemned US and allied military action in the South China Sea, and warned Washington to stay out of territorial disputes in the region.
 US officials have nonetheless continued to denounce Beijing’s actions in contested areas, while American warships have embarked on near-monthly ‘freedom of navigation’ missions since President Joe Biden took office in 2021.